Can dogs eat dates? The truth about these sweet treats

 However, if you are still tempted to dish out the dates make sure that they are pitted or why not whip up a tasty treat like the one from Peta below?

-In a mixing bowl, combine the flour, oatmeal, and baking powder.
-Make a well in the center.
+- In a mixing bowl, combine the flour, oatmeal, and baking powder.
+Make a well in the centre.